firavoyage/blogging/readme.md

   - soul (2020)
   - the shawshank redemption (1994)
   - joker (2019)
-  - the chorus, played in the music class (2004)
+  - the chorus, played on the music class (2004)
-  - the phantom of the opera, played in the music class (2004)
+  - the phantom of the opera, played on the music class (2004)
   - your name.
 (2016)
   - how to make millions before grandma dies (2024)
-  - the legend of 1900, played in the music class (1998)
+  - the legend of 1900, played on the music class (1998)
-  - les misérables, played in the music class (2012)
+  - les misérables, played on the music class (2012)
   - 5 centimeters per second (2007)
   - g for gap, lived by funshiki (2024)
   - the last dance (2024)
-  - castle in the sky, played in the music class (1986)
+  - castle in the sky, played on the music class (1986)
   - searching, lived by funshiki (2018)
   - being john malkovich, lived by funshiki (1999)
   - jaws, lived by funshiki (1975)